dantleech/blog/content/posts/2025/12-14-homeserver.md

 The NixOS wiki describes three different ways of setting up home assistant, I chose the "declarative" way.
-It **seems** (?) that you can't setup devices however and I needed to add those manually.
+It **seems** (?) that you can't setup devices however and I needed to add those manually[^manually].

 I had to configure the `x_forwarded_for` setting to allow it to work behind the reverse proxy: